alexpkent/StravaHeatmap/README.md

 - Add container called `strava`
 - Add file called `strava.json`
 - Enable CORS with _ allowed origins, all methods except DELETE, PATCH, _ allowed headers.
-- Add account level SAS with only Blob service, Container and Object resource types and Read, Write.
-When generating the SAS use 'Blob service SAS URL'

 Upload the strava token to `strava.json` in the format of: